 I found myself reflecting on its ability to withstand extreme climates and still bear fruit, its ability to heal and regrow after being struck by lightning.
-The assumption is that humans are less tolerant to the elements and often avoid any conflict that confronts us, preferably taking the path most traveled; never straying or allowing ourselves to be put in such precarious situations.
+The assumption is that humans are less tolerant of the elements and often avoid any conflict that confronts us, preferably taking the path most travelled; never straying or allowing ourselves to be put in such precarious situations.
 The reality is… standing and staring at the greatness that stood before me taught me that we as humans do not give ourselves enough credit and that nature’s phenomena have an abundance of lessons we could learn from.

 Lesson 1: The Baobab tree taught me to observe beyond the surface, more deeply